jbhunt/parallel-pyspin/README.md

 # Description #
-This package provides another layer of abstraction around the PySpin package.
+This package provides another layer of abstraction on top of [PySpin](https://www.flir.com/products/spinnaker-sdk/)((the Python wrapper for FLIR's Spinnaker software development kit)) for programmatic control of FLIR cameras.
 It provides two major improvements.

 1.)
 Parallel operation of cameras via the multiprocessing package.

 2.)
-Built-in/automatic primary and secondary camera configuration.
+Built-in/automatic primary and secondary camera configuration for simultaneous video acquisition.

 # Installation #
 TODO : Document the installation procedure.

 # Examples #

-Here is an example which demonstrates the functionality of the parallel_pyspin.stream.VideoCapture class  OpenCV's VideoCapture object.
+Here is an example which demonstrates the functionality of the `parallel_pyspin.stream.VideoCapture` class  OpenCV's VideoCapture object.

 ```python
 >>> from parallel_pyspin.stream import VideoCapture